sinsciencia/sinsciencia.github.io/pages/projects.md

 Homemade RaspiCam/Arduino-based digital microscope system capable of recording video and image capture (time-lapse microscopy) while robotically scanning a sample.
 The HomeScope as a whole package is not only a DIY biologist solution for developing robotic microscopy capabilities for the home laboratory but also a means to learn (and teach) subjects across disciplines.

-This open-source project is maintained collectively by biotexturas and collaborators.
+This open-source project is being developed collectively by biotexturas and collaborators.
 {% endcapture %}

 {% capture summary %}